waggle-sensor/summer2022/snead/Connection-Info/UnsolvedIssues.md

 	Acquisition order preference: '5gnr, lte, umts'
 ```

 We have not yet been able to verifiy a connection to any 5G network.
 The current idea as to what could be happening is that there could be something wrong or out-of-date on the firmware of the Telit modems.
-Since the 5G phone could connect but the modem could not, that isolates the problem with the modem.
+Since the 5G phone could connect but the modem could not, that isolates the issue to a problem with the modem.
 A thought is to update the firmware and see if anything changes.
 I at least think it would be best to escalate this problem to Telit and ask if there is a misunderstanding or an issue.

 ## Jetson Nano and NX compatability